How Much Does It Cost to Install Hardwood Flooring?

 The hardest hardwoods, such as walnut and oak are the most durable.
 However, they are also more costly.
 Although prices will vary depending on the supplier, you can expect three key pricing groups based on the hardness and rarity of the wood.

+Installing engineered hardwood costs $6 to $11 per square foot on the low end, all the way up to $12 to $23 per square foot for exotic hardwoods.
 When comparing traditional and engineered wood, the main difference is in the construction of the wood itself.
 As discussed, traditional wood is just solid wood, prepared into boards or planks.

 In contrast, engineered wood is constructed with multiple layers of hardwood and plywood.
 Based on the way these layers are created and positioned, engineered hardwood helps prevent any bowing or warping of the wood following exposure to moisture.

 |Lowest tier||$3 to $5||$3 to $9||$6 to $11|

 |Middle tier||$5 to $10||$4 to $9||$9 to $19|

 |Highest tier||$8 to $14||$4 to $9||$12 to $23|

-Available in the most popular species, including maple, hickory, and oak, you will also find varying finishes, such as matte, semi-gloss, or gloss.
+Available in the most popular species, including maple, hickory, and oak, you will also find different finishes, such as matte, semi-gloss, or gloss.
 Based on the number of engineered wood flooring options available today, you benefit from greater flexibility in regards to pricing and where you can install the wood.

 In some cases, homeowners install engineered hardwood below ground level without any worry.
-Once again, this is possible because engineered hardwood offers greater heat and moisture resistance than solid hardwoods.
+Once again, this is possible because engineered hardwood offers greater heat and moisture resistance than solid woods.
 It can also be used in places that traditional hardwoods are not typically used, such as in the kitchen, in basements, or in high-humidity summer homes.